spion/llmcli/README.md

   - name: "write_file"
     description: "Write content to a file"
-    input_schema:
-      type: object
-      properties:
+    params:
       file_path:
         type: string
         description: "Path to the file to write"
+        required: true
       content:
         type: string
         description: "Content to write to the file"
-      required:
+        required: true
-        - file_path
-        - content
     command: |
       real_path=$(realpath "$param_file_path")
       # Ensure its within the current directory